soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 ## ✨ Actual Event Post-Mortem
 <font color="#BF416F">Alright, the event is now completely over.
 Here are my raw takeaways:
 * Next time, don't participate if I can't contribute in more ways than just "project manager" or "scribe."
 I'll only feel more useless and possibly slow things down.
+There just aren't a ton of things that need to be collated into a doc during hackathon.
+All the important details exist in chat and can be turned into docs after the event.
+So if I want to participate, do **not** seek a scribe role.
+That's the the way for a hackathon.
 * Focus on finding a team where I can offer a useful perspective to contribute ideas or physical execution.
 * Work on improving a few skills: Video Production, <will add more over time as I think of them></font>